 Float – This chair floats in water.
 It’s really cool to watch videos of wheelchair users pushing themselves into the water and go for a swim while the chair floats nearby, swim back to the chair and wheel themselves back to dry land.

-Self propelled – Yes this both a pro and a con.
-Unlike a standard wheelchair there isn’t a push ring on the side of the wheel.
+Self-propelled – Yes this is both a pro and a con.
+Unlike a standard wheelchair, there isn’t a push ring on the side of the wheel.
 Your hands will be directly on the tire.
 This means the mud, sand, snow, etc. you are rolling through is going to be on your hands too.

 Brakes – The brakes on this wheelchair are more of a parking brake system that locks into place.
 They aren’t meant to help control the chair while out on an adventure.